 But what goes into creating the sound of not only a genre but an entire generation?
-That is what I will be going over in this article – the gears that Page used and how to get that Led Zeppelin tone.
+That is what I will be going over in this article – the gear that Page used and how to get that Led Zeppelin guitar tone.

 Table of Contents

 When it comes to the right guitar for playing Led Zeppelin, there is only one answer: Gibson.
 Specifically, a Gibson Les Paul.